anirudhreddy18/GCP-SA/Notes.md

  - Custom apps publishing to Pub/Sub
  - Custom Events

+## IAP
+  - Google Cloud Identity-Aware Proxy (IAP) is a security service that allows organizations to control and manage access to their cloud applications and resources based on user identity and context.
+It provides a layer of authentication and authorization for web applications and SSH access, ensuring that users can only access resources if they meet the specified criteria, such as user identity and device trust.
+IAP helps enhance security by enabling fine-grained access control without the need for complex VPNs or extensive firewall rules.
+  - Create a bastion host using IAP.
+This eliminates need for public IP Address.

 ## GKE
+  In a private Google Kubernetes Engine (GKE) cluster, not only are the nodes isolated from the internet, but master access is also restricted to a private Google-controlled network, enhancing the overall security of the cluster.
+Master access is granted only to authorized instances within the VPC, ensuring that both the cluster’s control plane (master) and worker nodes remain in a secure, private network environment.
+Connect to Master from Bastion Host using IAP.
+Access to your master node will be strictly limited to your bastion host IP, fortifying the overall security of your infrastructure.
   - cluster: group of compute engine instances.
 Need to create a cluster to run workloads
   - master: manages the cluster
   - worker node: all the workloads run here